 - Transactional file locking should be configured to use memory-based locking, not the default slow database-based locking.
-See the documentation 🗷 for more information. - · We recommend to enable system cron as any other cron method has possible performance and reliability implications. - You are accessing this site via HTTP.
-We strongly suggest you configure your server to require using HTTPS instead as described in our security tips. - No memory cache has been configured.
+See the documentation > for more information. - We recommend to enable system cron as any other cron method has possible performance and reliability implications. - You are accessing this site via HTTP.
+We strongly suggest you configure your server to require using HTTPS instead as described in our security tips.

+• No memory cache has been configured.
 To enhance your performance please configure a memcache if available.
 Further information can be found in our documentation.

-Please double check the installation guides \nearrow , and check for any errors or warnings in the log ownCloud supports multiple PHP caching extentions:
+Please double check the installation guides A, and check for any errors or warnings in the log.